rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

 * motivating example: speeding up the `source-map` library by integrating rust+wasm
+* source maps are debug info format for the Web
+  * map lines in minified JS back to the original, unminified JS
 * this experience ended up informing a lot of our WG's efforts
 * different direction from emscripten:
   * trying to integrate into JS ecosystem